Golden Lap: Gameplay

 A qualifying race.
 The leaderboard, track, and metrics of a driver can be seen.

 Golden Lap is a sports management video game.
 Set in the 1970s, the player takes control of a Formula One team, managing personnel, car construction, driver training, and race performance.
 There are two game modes available: Career, where the player creates a team and manages it throughout the season, and Quick race, where a single race is played with a preset team.
 Core gameplay, with cars represented as colored dots racing along a thick line, is shared between the two.

 The first part of a race is qualifying.
 Here, each car is sent out individually, with drivers competing for faster lap times and better start positions that come with it.
 They gain tuning tokens while on the track, which is spent on upgrading the car once they return to the pits.
 Tokens are spent on three categories that represent different metrics of car performance, each with its own sweet spot, known as the "Golden Tune".
 The closer the tune is to golden, the better the car will perform; however, a tune exceeding Golden results in a penalty and significantly worsened performance.

-After qualifying, which lasts thirty in-game minutes, concludes, the main race begins, with cars lining up on the starting grid and racing along the track.
-Here, the player must balance speed, fuel consumption, and stress so that the cars do not crash, which may result in a driver dying.
+After qualifying (which lasts 30 in-game minutes) concludes, the main race begins, with cars lining up on the starting grid and racing along the track.
+Here, the player must balance speed, fuel consumption, and stress so that the cars do not crash, which may result in a driver getting injured and missing a race or dying..